magento/pwa-studio/packages/venia-styleguide/src/pages/typography/sections/Typefaces/SourceSerifPro.md

 ### Source Serif Pro

-Source Serif Pro is our display typeface, and we use two weights.
+Source Serif Pro is our display typeface, and we use one weight.

 ***